-Employment-led redevelopment of the Edward Street Quarter (1.3 ha.
-Site including former Amex House and the Job Centre) comprising demolition of the former Amex House and replacement with 30,000sqm of high quality office floorspace and 165 residential units.
+Employment-led redevelopment of the Edward Street Quarter (including former Amex House and the Job Centre) comprising demolition of the former Amex House and replacement with 15,000-20,000 sq m of high quality B1a office floorspace, 65 residential units and ancillary shops (A1) and cafes and restaurants (A3).
 The proposal will be considered in the context of citywide policies and the following criteria:

-- a) A comprehensive approach to the redevelopment of the Edward Street Quarter will be required including the need to address relationship with existing buildings, massing, the layout of the site and provide for a high quality of design. - b) The proposal will contribute towards improving the existing townscape and public realm in the surrounding area including improvements to Dorset Gardens. - c) Sustainable transport infrastructure improvements that provide and promote public and sustainable transport will be required to support the scheme; and
+a) A comprehensive approach to the redevelopment of the Edward

+Street Quarter will be required including the need to address relationship with existing buildings, massing, and the layout of the site and provide for a high quality of design.

-- d) The developer will enter into a training place agreement to secure training for local people. - e) A Planning Brief will be prepared for the site.
-An attractive and safer environment contributes toward improved mental health, well-being and community cohesion53.
+- b) The proposal will contribute towards improving the existing townscape and public realm, including public art, in the surrounding area including improvements to Dorset Gardens. - c) Sustainable transport infrastructure improvements that provide and promote public and sustainable transport will be required to support the scheme; and - d) The developer will enter into a training place agreement to secure training for local people. - e) A Planning Brief will be prepared for the site.
+An attractive and safer environment contributes toward improved mental health, well-being and community cohesion64.